 Under no circumstances are students permitted to paint their rooms or common areas.
 Failure to abide by this rule will result in charges for paint and labor to restore the room or common area to its original condition.

 Room decorations are permitted, provided they do not exceed 40 percent of any wall and are not hung on ceilings, sprinkler pipes, over smoke detectors, or near any source of heat.
 Any method of affixing decorations that puts holes in or mars walls, woodwork, doors, or furnishings is prohibited.

 No decorations are allowed in hallways or stairwells with the exception of existing student room bulletin boards.

 Students bringing hotpots and/or microwave ovens should keep them unplugged when not in use.

 All College furnishings and fixtures must remain in student rooms and common spaces at all times.

 Items furnished by the College in public and common areas may not be moved from those spots.
 If such items are found in student rooms, it will be treated as theft of College property.

 Students may supplement College-owned furniture in common spaces with their own additions.
 However, the College is not responsible for damage or theft of non-College furnishings.
 It is the student’s responsibility to remove all non-College furnishings upon departure and summer shutdown.
 Furniture that remains in rooms and common spaces at the end of the academic year may be disposed of by the College in accordance with the Abandoned Property Policy.

 All screens must be left in place, attached to the windows.
 Students are billed for detached, missing or damaged screens.
-Students may face referral to the Formal Student Conduct Process if screens are removed, causing security risks to locked doors.
+Students may face referral to the Formal Student Conduct Process if screens are removed and/or for causing security risks to locked doors.

 Vandalism of College-provided phones will result in all hall or apartment/mod residents bearing the cost of repairs or replacement.